jyrkioraskari/IFCtoLBD/docs/quick-start.md

 (`.jsonld`) is another RDF representation available in the current desktop.
 It is different from IFC/JSON, which is an input format.

+ICDD (`.icdd`) creates an ISO 21597-1 ZIP container.
+It includes the original IFC file and separate Turtle documents for BOT topology (including the IFC attributes of spatial resources), Product/BEO building elements (including their IFC attributes), geometry, and PROPS/OPM property and quantity sets.
+Geometry representations and the links from elements to those representations are assigned to `lbd/geometry.ttl`; the properties document contains only property-set and quantity-set content.
+The four RDF payload documents are physically disjoint: a triple is written to only one of them. `Index.rdf` describes each document. `Ontology resources/bot.ttl` is a bundled offline copy of BOT 0.3.2, while `Ontology resources/props.ttl` contains the generated ontology declarations for the property predicates actually used in the payload;
+the standard `Ontology resources`, `Payload documents`, and `Payload triples` folders are present in the package.

+Selecting separate building-element and property files for an ordinary Turtle export uses the topology, product, and property partitions: the main file contains topology, `_building_elements.ttl` contains product data, and `_element_properties.ttl` contains property and quantity-set data, without triples repeated across files.
+The dedicated `geometry.ttl` document is specific to ICDD packaging.

 ## Windows alternative: IFCtoLBDConverter_CLI.exe

 The Windows `.exe` offered in releases is a **command-line converter**.
 There